RuiAAPeres/Rinku/README.md

 * Simplicity: There isn't a lot going on here.

 This networking library has borrowed ideas mainly from [here](https://github.com/chriseidhof/github-issues), but also from [here](https://github.com/Alamofire/Alamofire/).

+###Usage

+Rinku is composed by 3 main entities:

+* **RinkuNetworkTask.swift**: Private struct to keep track of the upload/download and completion/failure/progress handlers.
+* **RinkuResource.swift**: Publicaly available and used as a facilitator to carry information regarding the kind of request to be done.
+* **RinkuSession.swift**: The main class.
+Internally uses a `NSURLSession` to make a connection.